How to Care for Nambu Ironware

 Unlike kettles, most ironware teapots have an enamel coating on the inside, so there is no need to season before use.
 All you need to do is rinse the inside of the teapot and the tea strainer thoroughly with warm water before use.

-A Nambu ironware teapot must not be placed over an open fire or stove to boil water.
+A Nambu ironware teapot must not be placed over an open flame or stove to boil water.
 This will cause peeling of the enamel.
-The iron teapot should only be used for making tea, in the same way as a ceramic or glass teapot.
+An iron teapot should only be used for making tea, in the same way as a ceramic or glass teapot.

 Tips: